-Visit a real hammam
+Visit a Real Hammam

 (Picture not available—everyone was naked inside!)

 Many of the swanky hotels in Istanbul have hammams, otherwise known as Turkish baths, but they aren’t the real deal.
-They are made for Westerners looking for a cushy and modest experience.
+They’re made for Westerners looking for a cushy and modest experience.
 Real hammams have been a Turkish tradition for thousands of years, and they have served as both a place to cleanse and to socialize.
 Most hammams are separated by gender, and women generally go topless.
 You transition through several different rooms of different temperatures, one being the hot steam room much like a sauna.
 You can opt to pay an attendant to give you a thorough scrub-down.
 It’s rough but invigorating!
 We went to the Çemberlitai Hamami and really enjoyed it; another popular one is Cagaloglu.
 Both are in the Old Town.

 Go to Princes’ Islands

-Take a ferry
+Take a Ferry

-Explore the Jewish history
+Explore the Jewish History

-Watch the fisherman on Galata Bridge
+Watch the Fishermen on Galata Bridge

 Every day, dozens, if not hundreds, of local men form a row along the top level of the Galata Bridge and fish over the edge.
 It’s an incredible sight.
 They spend hours hoping to catch fresh seafood, and some of them will sell it to you while they’re still out there fishing.
 Many of the men haven’t even made a catch; they seem to enjoy just standing there hanging their pole over the water.
-There is also a fish market at the base of the bridge, and the many booths of fresh-caught fish are fun to look at (though it can also be a bit gross).
+There’s also a fish market at the base of the bridge, and the many booths of fresh-caught fish are fun to look at (though it can also be a bit gross).

 Emily Starbuck Crone is a professional writer and editor based in Austin, Texas.
-She runs the travel blog Maiden Voyage, which is geared toward 20-somethings.
+She runs the travel blog Maiden Voyage, which is geared toward twentysomethings.
 Find her on Twitter at @TheMaidenVoyage or on Facebook.